pushkar100/notes-node-express-rest-mongo/notes-mongodb.md

 - `show dbs`: Lists all the databases that were created.
 - `use <db-name>` : Switches to/Creates the specified database.
 - `db`: Tells us the current database we are on.
-- `db.db.dropDatabase()`: Removes the current database, deleting the associated data files.
+- `db.dropDatabase()`: Removes the current database, deleting the associated data files.

 **JSON syntax**